gary-tran/sing1/README.md

 -   Supports 11 different Cantonese romanization systems for pronunciation assistance.
 -   Toggle between Simplified and Traditional Chinese lyrics.
 -   Choose between side-by-side translations or inline romanizations below each character of the lyrics.
--   Select the correct pronunciation for Cantonese words that have different pronunciations depending on the context.
+-   Select the accurate pronunciation for Cantonese words that have different pronunciations depending on the context.

 ## 🔗 Demo